Did you know?

 Luminaire Efficacy Rating: Calculated by multiplying the luminaire efficiency by the total rated lamp lumens by the ballast factor and dividing by the luminaire watts input (shown in lm/W).

 Annual Energy Use: Based on NEMA's LE 5-2001 or Illuminating Engineering Society's (IES) LM-79-08 calculations for luminaires that are operated 3,600 hours per year (shown in kWh).

-Annual Energy Cost: Calculated based on an assumed electricity price of $0.09/kWh, which is the average electricity price at federal facilities.
-(Source: Federal Government Energy/Water Use and Emissions in 2015 in Comprehensive Annual Energy Data and Sustainability Performance.)
+Annual Energy Cost: Calculated based on an assumed electricity price of $0.086/kWh which is the average electricity price at federal facilities.
+Learn more about Federal Government Energy/Water Use and Emissions.

 Lifetime Cost Savings: The difference between the lifetime energy cost of the less efficient model and the lifetime energy cost of the required model or best available model (shown in kWh).